alshar/alshar/README.md

 - 📫 How to reach me asharairi@gmail.com

-- 🙈 I wrote my two repos way before I knew what I was doing, there's some bad code in both of them.
+- 🙈 I wrote my two public repos way before I knew what I was doing, there's some bad code in both of them.
 I write much better code now.

 <!---
 alshar/alshar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.